How the Western New York Gas and Steam Engine Association Was Founded*

 Birth of Western New York Gas and Steam Engine Association (WNYG&SEA)

-By January, 1968 the organization had grown to 408 members.
-As a result of this growth the organization decided to go out on their own and start a new, separate association and not remain a Chapter of the “Pioneer Gas Engine Association”.
+By January of 1968, the organization had grown to 408 members.
+As a result of this growth, the organization decided to go out on their own and start a new, separate association and not remain a chapter of the “Pioneer Gas Engine Association”.
 The new association would be called the “Western New York Gas and Steam Engine Association (WNYG&SEA).

 The club held its first auction on May 19, 1968 at the Alexander Fireman’s Park.
 The second rally had 50 pieces of rolling equipment, 5 steam rigs, gas and oil tractors, and 219 small and large engines.
-We ran the sawmill donated by George Knab at the rally.
-This rally was covered by WBEN radio by Al Fox all day Saturday and Sunday from the grounds.
-Freddie Herman’s Western Radio Show also broadcasted from the rally on WBTA-Batavia.
+The Club ran the sawmill donated by George Knab at the rally.
+This rally was covered by WBEN radio by Al Fox all day Saturday and Sunday live from the grounds.
+Freddie Herman’s Western Radio Show was also broadcast live from the rally on WBTA-Batavia.
 Two Buffalo Boy Scout Troops (Troop 189 and Troop 19) handled parking cars for the rally.

 October 1970 the first discussion of buying our own land started.
 The club decided to sell 100 life memberships to pay for it and to add various number of years of membership at different prices.